PCWCFA/crypto_valuations_public/README.md

 Excel.

 #### Version 1.1
-V1.1 was repurposed that a) the previously separate projects for reference data are now part of the crypto_valuations project and b) all listings on both Coinmarketcap and Defillama are now listed in crypto_valuations.xlsx.
+V1.1 was repurposed so that a) the previously separate projects for reference data are now part of the crypto_valuations project and b) all listings on both Coinmarketcap and Defillama are automatically updated in the cmc_ids tab.
+There is no longer a need for a separate watchlist and two sets of reference data.

 ### Version 1.2
-As noted in What's New in V1.1, there is a very small cross section between Coinmarketcap and Defillama listing, so that means the end goal of providing basic valuations for all listed coins is not yet achieved, so the next version will be to source more TVLs.
+As noted in What's New in V1.1, there is a very small cross-section between Coinmarketcap and Defillama listings, so that means the end goal of providing basic valuations for all listed coins is not yet achieved, so the next version will be to source more TVLs.

 #### Version 1.3
 V1.3 will add additional metrics such as protocol revenue if I can find sources that can be parsed or queried.